 - Develop and exchange Open Educational Resources (OERs) for young people to support them in facilitating Circular economy initiatives.

-- Develop a mobile app to guide young people in setting up initiatives around the Circular Economy.
+- Develop an app to guide young people in setting up initiatives around the Circular Economy.

 CEYOU will be working in Pontypridd, Athens, Naples, Brussels, Kumanovo, Strasbourg and other areas over the next couple of years.
 Contact the coordinators, Pontydysgu Ltd for more info or to get involved.